 You’ve got to jump through hoops for this 50-minute walking tour, but it’s worth it.
 Access an application online at least two weeks before your visit, and follow directions.
 (Which includes providing two government ID’s- at least one with photo).

-Your tour guide will most likely be a charismatic young man or woman in dress uniform adept at speaking articulately while walking backwards for 1-½ miles.
+Your tour guide will most likely be a charismatic young man or woman in dress uniform adept at speaking articulately while walking backward for 1-½ miles.
 You won’t hear any top secrets.
 But you will come away knowing a thing or two about the Department of Defense’s home office.

 Learn the history of the branches of the military, get a run-down of “The Forgotten War,” and hear lots of trivia including intel about the Civil War General who earned the highest GPA ever at West Point.
 (Hint – it wasn’t a Union Officer).

 Of course, the most poignant stop is a small memorial room.
 It’s carved from the space where, on September 11, 2001, a jet plane slammed through this stone block wall, killing 125 people in the building, and 59 onboard.

 It’s quite ironic that construction of the Pentagon began on September 11, 1941 – sixty years nearly to the minute that the terrorist attack occurred – at 9:37am.
 Tours Mon-Fri.
 9am-3pm by reservation only.
 Apply online.
 Free.

-Everyone should visit this somber but beautiful park, designed by Julie Beckman and Keith Kaseman.
-It’s a beautiful an reflective memorial for the 184 people – ages 3 to 72 – who died at the hands of terrorists on September 1, 2001.
+Everyone should visit th somber but beautiful Pentagon 9-11 Memorial, designed by Julie Beckman and Keith Kaseman.
+It’s a beautiful and reflective memorial for the 184 people – ages 3 to 72 – who died at the hands of terrorists on September 1, 2001.

 Wing-like benches cantilever over tiny pools of flowing water.
 Each represents one victim.
-Benches of the those who died on the plane point towards the sky.
+Benches of those who died on the plane point toward the sky.
 The benches of those who perished in the Pentagon point towards the exterior wall that crumbled from the force of the jet.
 (And quickly rebuilt).

 This is a potent place.
 A contemplative place.
-A park, funded by families of the victims, to be added to your itinerary whether or not you go inside the Pentagon.
+A park, funded by families of the victims, is to be added to your itinerary whether or not you go inside the Pentagon.
 Open daily 24/7.